liamhv31/Projects/Network-Perimeters-Monitoring-and-Protecting.md

 <img width="749" height="322" alt="image" src="https://github.com/user-attachments/assets/3f628ccb-2818-43e5-ab65-144cc92f2c5d" />

-This works well enough for this exercise, but in a much larger log file, there will likely be 10s of thousands of lines to look through at least.
+This works well enough for this exercise, but in a much larger log file, there will likely be tens of thousands of lines to look through at least.
 A cleaner way to do this is with the following `grep` query:
 ```
 grep 'BLOCK' firewall_logs.txt | awk '{print $5}' | cut -d: -f1 | sort | uniq -c | sort -nr
 ```
 Let's break it down:
 - `grep 'BLOCK' firewall_logs.txt` gets us only the BLOCKED firewall events
-- `awk '{print $5}'` sepeartes each string on a line by whitespace by default.
-Since this is a structured log, the IP and port number will always be at the 5th index (or 4th for you prgrammers)
+- `awk '{print $5}'` separates each string on a line by whitespace by default.
+Since this is a structured log, the IP and port number will always be in the 5th field (or 4th for you programmers)
-- `cut -d: -f1` strips the colon and port number away, leaving only the IP. the `-d` flag tells `cut` where to split the string (the colon is the delimiter), meaning the IP is field one and the port is field two.
-The `-f1` flag tells vut to return field one (the IP)
+- `cut -d: -f1` strips the colon and port number away, leaving only the IP.
+The `-d` flag tells `cut` where to split the string (the colon is the delimiter), meaning the IP is field one and the port is field two.
+The `-f1` flag tells cut to return field one (the IP)
-- `sort | uniq -c` counts occurences per grouped (unique) IP
+- `sort | uniq -c` counts occurrences per unique IP
 - `sort -nr` orders the list in descending order based on the count of each IP

 There may be even better ways to do this, but this way is a good start.
 Ideally, you have a SIEM you can use to query all of your logs with ease!

 **Answer**: 203.0.113.10

-### Question 2 - In the WAF Logs, which single source IP is responsible for all the blocked web attacks?
+### Question 2 - In the WAF logs, which single source IP is responsible for all the blocked web attacks?
 We can apply the same logic as we did in question 1 with some slight alterations based on the WAF log format.
 ```
 timestamp=2025-09-22T09:14:10Z src_ip=198.51.100.12 action=BLOCK request="GET /products.php?id=12%20UNION%20SELECT%20user,pass%20FROM%20users" rule_id=942100 attack_type="SQL Injection"